spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-product-configuration-feature.md

 {% info_block warningBox "Verification" %}

 Make sure that the shopping list plugins work correctly:
 1. Configure a configurable product.

-2. Add the configured product to shopping list.
+2. Add the configured product to a shopping list.

-3. Make sure that the product has been successfully added to shopping list.
+3. Make sure that the product has been added successfully to the shopping list.

 {% endinfo_block %}

 ### 5) Import data

-The following imported entities will be used as product configurations in Spryker.
+The following imported entities are used as product configurations in Spryker.
 Follow the steps to import product configuration data:

 1. Prepare data according to your requirements using the following demo data: